 Where others can find you: LinkedIn

-What is one top trend that you think will define the next year of experiential?
-5 years?
+Q: What is one top trend that you think will define the next year of experiential?
+The next five years?

 There is little doubt that the trend moving forward will be hybrid events and experiential will play a huge part in successful adoption.
-The experience will need to cater to all audiences in a viewer-friendly way so that the live and virtual audience are on the same level.
+The hybrid experience will need to cater to all audiences in a viewer-friendly way.
+We need live and virtual audience on the same level.
 Consider the amount of planning for the attendee journey you put into a live event experience and apply the same thought and care to your virtual attendees.
 Event platforms and UX will play a huge role in this over the next year also.

-My favorite quote from Maya Angelou “people will forget what you said, people will forget what you did, but people will never forget how you made them feel”.
-This is so true of any experience, it’s not about how pretty the room looked or how good the food was (although it helps!).
-It’s about how you felt when you left the room, how what you felt became a great memory and how it impacted you in some meaningful way.
+My favorite quote from Maya Angelou is “people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”
+This is so true of any experience.
+It’s not about how pretty the room looked or how good the food was (although it helps!).
+Instead, it’s about how you felt when you left the room, how what you felt became a great memory and how it impacted you in some meaningful way.

-I am pretty new to the wider world of XP and there is so much to learn and engage with.
-I have set myself a goal this year to become more ‘curious’.
-I am not going to just say ‘no’ if I don’t have an interest in something.
-I plan to explore all opportunities and see where they take me even if they don’t directly correlate to my work.
-I want to immerse myself into XP so that I can add value to my staff and customers and I need to be open minded as to what that entails.
+I am pretty new to the wider world of XP.
+There’s so much to learn and engage with.
+I have set myself a goal this year to become more “curious.”
+Now, I’m not going to just say “no” if I don’t have an interest in something.
+Instead, I plan to explore all opportunities and see where they take me even if they don’t directly correlate to my work.
+I want to immerse myself into XP so that I can add value for my staff and customers.
+And I need to be open minded as to what that entails.